c1o/fx/README.md

 ### License ###

-FX is is licensed under the terms of the MIT License, see the included license.txt file.
+FX is licensed under the terms of the MIT License, see the included license.txt file.